mcdoogs/wager-bot/README.md

 wager-bot

 ## Requirements
-Requires discord.py, sqlalchemy, python-dotenv - see the requirements.txt file for details.
+Requires discord.py, sqlalchemy, schedule, and python-dotenv - see the requirements.txt file for details.
 To install automatically, run 'pip install -r requirements.txt'

 ## Local environment config
 Create a new .env file by copying the .env.example file: